Internal Auditing Requirements

 - A “summary of the action taken by the agency to address the concerns, if any, that are raised by the audit plan or annual report.”

-Including the summaries outlined above in the fiscal year 2018 annual report and posting that annual report on the entity’s Internet Web site fulfills the minimum requirement but does not preclude an entity from posting more frequent updates to its Web site.
-To address these requirements, an entity could summarize fiscal year 2018 internal audit recommendations and report on its action and progress toward implementing those recommendations.
+Including the summaries outlined above in the fiscal year 2019 annual report and posting that annual report on the entity’s Web site fulfills the minimum requirement but does not preclude an entity from posting more frequent updates to its Web site.
+To address these requirements, an entity could summarize fiscal year 2019 internal audit recommendations and report on its action and progress toward implementing those recommendations.
 Suggested progress classifications include: fully implemented, substantially implemented, incomplete/ongoing, or not implemented.

 Texas Government Code, Section 2102.015, also specifies that an entity “is not required to post information contained in the agency’s internal audit plan or annual report if the information is excepted from public disclosure under Chapter 552 [of the Texas Government Code].”
 For questions about whether information in the internal audit plan or annual report is excepted from disclosure under Chapter 552, consult with your entity’s legal counsel or public information officer, as appropriate.